PSAdamH/Unit13-Work/Documentation/documentation.md

 ## Design 2
 + The colour scheme of the second design is a basic colours as the website is aimed at adults as children wont be buying these them selfs as the age that is the most of the percent of people to buy them is 30-50yr old women so i want it to look as professional as possible so they will be able to trust and understand the website.
 + The colours are quite basic as then it isnt too distracting from the product, as well for older generation they aren't all up to date with the technology of today so the less complex the website is the easier it will be to understand where everthing is.

-+
+This design will have a banner showing all the newest additions to the website as well as having its own section on the navigation bar

+## Final Design Choice

++ The design i have chosen is design 1 as i like the colours more and i think it will suit the idea of the website more.
+Design one feel like the cleaner choice as it has a carasoul instead of cluttering up the navigation bar and having a whole section for new products.

 # Fonts
 ## Design 1: